August 1, 2019

 A Simple WebView

-Let us start by opening and modifying App.js file.
+Let us start by opening and modifying the App.js file.
 In this file, import the WebView component from react-native-webview.

 import React, { Component } from 'react'